jibeproject/Melbourne-Mode-Choice/JIBE_Melbourne_Mode_Choice.md

 (VISTA[^1]) for 2012-20, used with permission from the Victorian Department of Transport.

-The analysis is conducted for the JIBE project by Carl Higgs in August/September 2024, in coordination with Dr Qin Zhang, Corin Staves and Dr Belen Zapata-Diomedi.
+The analysis is conducted for the JIBE project by Carl Higgs (VISTA data preparation) and Mahsa Abdollahyar (travel time estimation) in August/September 2024, in coordination with Dr Qin Zhang, Corin Staves and Dr Belen Zapata-Diomedi.